anna-nasier/tello-drone-path-follower/README.md

 ## Scope of work

 Intended scope of work is to implement
-* a **navigation system** based on potential vector fields with position and orientation feedback from Optitrack
+* a **navigation system** that
+  * is based on potential vector fields with position and orientation feedback from Optitrack

-# MAJA napisz tu podpunkty do nawigacji
+  * receives one trajectory from the machine vision system and processes it
+  * effectively calculates the difference in values ​​and, based on this, computes the vector field
+  * observes the robot's position and sends a control signal based on the feedback

 * a **machine vision system** that
   * will recognise a piece of paper and the flying zone marked with black outline